AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 1. Select **Send**.

-1. Agentic AI Assistant analyzes the content of the topic and generates tag recommendations.
+1. AI Assistant analyzes the content of the topic and generates tag recommendations.

     ![Interface of Agentic AI Assistant panel while analysis and thinking](images/guides-ai-analysis.png){width="650"}